genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/10_set-up-user-permissions.md

 * TRADER (enables the trader to read and write trades - but only for their own related counterparties)
 * SUPPORT (enables support to have read-only access to everything)

-In terms of definitions, you can add the codes as part of the permissions block in the relevant event handler.
-For example, for the TRADE_INSERT event handler you could have:
+In terms of definitions, you can add the codes as part of the permissions block in the relevant Event Handler.
+For example, for the TRADE_INSERT Event Handler you could have:

 ```kotlin
   eventHandler<Trade>(name = "TRADE_INSERT") {